Sanjaykumar030/Dopamine-Score-Predictive-Model/README.md

 ## 📚 Citation

 If you use this dataset or project in your research, please cite:
-- S. Sakamuri and J. Kumaravadivel, ‘Dopamine-Triggering Indicators in Children's YouTube Videos: A Dataset for Machine Learning’.
+> S. Sakamuri and J. Kumaravadivel, ‘Dopamine-Triggering Indicators in Children's YouTube Videos: A Dataset for Machine Learning’.
 Zenodo, Aug.
 06, 2025. doi: 10.5281/zenodo.16755363.
 ## 🔗 Dataset Repository:
-For more dataset information refer to (https://github.com/Sanjaykumar030/Dopamine-YouTube-Kids-Dataset) repository.
+For more dataset information, refer to the [Dopamine-YouTube-Kids-Dataset repository](https://github.com/Sanjaykumar030/Dopamine-YouTube-Kids-Dataset).